Church of Saint Sebastian

 Chiesa di San Sebastiano

-The interior has a single nave with a barrel vault with lunettes, decorated with Neoclassical stuccoes and Ionic pilasters.
-On the main altar are the statue of Saint Sebastian, attributed to Stefano Li Volsi, and a painting of the Madonna of the Agonizing, the work of painter Tommaso Pollaci.
+The interior, with a single nave and barrel vault with lunettes, features simple Neoclassical stuccoes and Ionic pilasters on the walls, and on the main altar, the statue of the Saint, attributed to Stefano Li Volsi, and the painting of Our Lady of the Dying, by Tommaso Pollaci.

-During the 2005 restoration works, carried out by the Superintendency of Caltanissetta, a crypt with “seat-shaped” drainage channels was discovered, evidence of the church’s ancient funerary use.
+During the restoration work in 2005, carried out by the Superintendency of Caltanissetta, the church crypt was discovered, equipped with “seat-type” colatoi.

 You might also be interested in...